 Dropshipping Vs Affiliate Marketing: Similarities

 While dropshipping vs affiliate marketing have many differences, they also have quite a few similarities:

 - Both allow you to start a business without requiring inventory or shipping goods

 - Both are easy to start working on immediately

-- Both require similar skillsets such as the ability to create ads, drive traffic to a landing page and other marketing skills
+- Both require similar skill sets such as the ability to create ads, drive traffic to a landing page and other marketing skills

 Let’s look at the pros and cons of both starting a dropshipping and affiliate marketing business.

-Dropshipping Vs Affiliate Marketing: Dropshipping Pros
+Dropshipping Vs Affiliate Marketing: What is Dropshipping

-Dropshipping is a low risk business model – When comparing dropshipping vs affiliate marketing, dropshipping tends to be a little less risky in various ways.
+When comparing dropshipping vs affiliate marketing, dropshipping tends to be a little less risky in various ways.
 First, like an affiliate marketing business, dropshipping doesn’t carry inventory nor does it ship goods.
 This makes both models pretty low risk.
 However, with dropshipping, the risk is even lower as your funds become available each week.
 With an affiliate marketing business, there may be thresholds you need to reach before you can cash out your first cheque.
 For example, if you’re an Amazon affiliate outside of the US, you can only be paid by cheque or gift card.
 However, to receive the cheque you must have made at least $100.
 Yet, not everyone succeeds at making $100, when the percentages are really low.
 With dropshipping, you get paid what you made.